More on Leadership from Dr. Wess Stafford

 Next, guard your heart.
-As a ministry leader there’s a bulls-eye target on you.
+As a ministry leader, there’s a bulls-eye target on you.
 If Satan can drop a leader, he can affect the faith, hope, and passion of many others.
 You’re in a spiritual battle, so walk closely with God.
 Listen to his whispers.
-I begin each day no matter where I am, no matter how busy I am, with an hour of listening and prayer.
-I don’t want God to one day say: “Wess, you were so passionate; you were doing so much on my behalf, that I couldn’t actually get your attention.”
+I begin each day with an hour of listening and prayer, no matter where or how busy I am.
+I don’t want God to one day say: “Wess, you were so passionate; you were doing so much on my behalf that I couldn’t get your attention.”
 As a leader, if you aren’t madly in love with the Lord, and if prayer isn’t a significant part of your life, you need to set that right.

 Then I would say fight for your family.
 Love your wife or husband.
 Love your children.
 The most loving thing you can do for your children is make them understand that they’re more important than ministry.
 I have two daughters.
-They know, and have known since they were tiny little girls, that while I care about the million children in Compassion, it’s the two of them that I love the most.
-I don’t want them to ever say to me, “You cared about all of them, but you forgot about us.”
+They know, and have known since they were tiny little girls, that while I care about the million children in Compassion, I love the two of them the most.
+I never want them to say, “You cared about all of them, but you forgot about us.”
 God doesn’t expect you to sacrifice your family for your calling.

 Pour yourself into your calling.
 If it’s what God has called you to do, it deserves your best.
 Be the best authentic leader you can be.

-This is an excerpt from an article was featured in Outcomes Magazine Spring 2013.
-Be sure to read the first part one of this interview with Dr. Stafford.
-Since this interview was published, Compassion International has announced their new president, Santiago (Jim) Mellado.
+This is an excerpt from an article featured in Outcomes Magazine in Spring 2013.
+Be sure to read the first part of this interview with Dr. Stafford.
+Since this interview was published, Compassion International has announced its new president, Santiago (Jim) Mellado.